akshansha9/ArithmeticCalculator/README.md

 # ArithmeticCalculator
-This is a calculator where user can perform arithematic calculation.
+This is a calculator where user can perform arithematic calculation such as (+ - / *).